vietcoop/vietcoop.github.com/_posts/bookmarks/2012-11-13-drupal-performance.md

 1. Use nginx instead of Apache Httpd.
 1. Use search_api + solr instead of default search.module in core.
+1. Use Redis cache instead of default core database caching.

 ### Modules